frankcorneliusmartin/frankcorneliusmartin.github.io/content/ascii.rst

 Algorithm
 ---------
-I remembered an algorithm which I have seen during a computing course.
+I remembered an algorithm which I have seen during a computer vision course.
 Which computed the average intensity of a section in the picture and then matched it to a character with the same intentsity.

 I used the Python package Pillow (which is an python implementation of PIL) for most of the image processing tools.

-Preprocessing the image
+Preprocessing the Image
 -----------------------
 The box on my webpage is 220x220 pixels.
-So I cropped the image to a square so that it mathes this shape.
+So I cropped the image to a square so that it mathes the shape.

 .. code-block:: python